openvinotoolkit/model_server/docs/parameters.md

 ### Batch Processing in OpenVINO Model Server

 - `batch_size` parameter is optional.
-By default, is accepted the batch size derived from the model.
-It is set by the model optimizer tool.
+By default, the batch size is derived from the model.
+It is set by the Model Optimizer tool.
-- When that parameter is set to numerical value, it is changing the model batch size at service start up.
+- When the parameter is set to a numerical value, it is changing the model batch size at service start up.
-It accepts also a value `auto` - this special phrase make the served model to set the batch size automatically based on the incoming data at run time.
+It also accepts a value `auto` - this makes the served model set the batch size automatically based on the incoming data at runtime.
 - Each time the input data change the batch size, the model is reloaded.
-It might have extra response delay for the first request.
+It might have an extra response delay for the first request.
 This feature is useful for sequential inference requests of the same batch size.

-*Note:* In case of frequent batch size changes in predict requests, consider using [demultiplexing feature](./demultiplexing.md#dynamic-batch-handling-with-demultiplexing) from [Directed Acyclic Graph Scheduler](./dag_scheduler.md) which is more performant in such situations because it is not adding extra overhead with model reloading between requests like --batch_size auto setting.
+*NOTE*: In case of frequent batch size changes in predict requests, consider using [demultiplexing feature](./demultiplexing.md#dynamic-batch-handling-with-demultiplexing) from [Directed Acyclic Graph Scheduler](./dag_scheduler.md) which is more performant in such situations because it is not adding extra overhead with model reloading between requests like --batch_size auto setting.
 Examplary usage of this feature can be found in [dynamic_batch_size](./dynamic_batch_size.md) document.

 - OpenVINO&trade; Model Server determines the batch size based on the size of the first dimension in the first input.